Defective drug loans for Zantac lawsuits are now available if you are one of the thousands of people whose lives have been impacted by it.

 - Living expenses

-There aren’t any restrictions on how you can spend the money from your lawsuit loan.
-Once you’ve received your legal funding, it’s yours to use however you see fit.
-You don’t have to worry about paying it back, either, as any repayment, if there is any, will come from your settlement.
+There are not any restrictions on how you can spend the money from your lawsuit loan.
+Once you have received your legal funding, it is yours to use however you see fit.
+You do not have to worry about paying it back, either, as any repayment, if there is any, will come from your settlement.

 What Is the Average Payout for a Zantac Lawsuit?

-If you’re facing substantial medical bills and have an advanced cancer, for instance, you may be able to obtain more compensation than someone who was simply a long-time Zantac user.
+If you are facing substantial medical bills and have advanced cancer, for instance, you may be able to obtain more compensation than someone who was simply a long-time Zantac user.

 Get a Lawsuit Loan for Your Zantac Case Today

 At High Rise Financial, we can offer you a lawsuit loan for your pending Zantac settlement.
-We’ve made it easy for our clients to get the money they need fast.
-Our application process takes just a few minutes and within 24 hours you could be approved for up to $1 million.
+We have made it easy for our clients to get the money they need fast.
+Our application process takes just a few minutes and within 24 hours, you could be approved for up to $1 million.